strongbrewio/strongbrewio.github.io/_posts/2018-02-21-prerendering-angular-apps.md

 ## Foreword

 At the moment of writing this article, there are several ways of optimizing Angular applications.
 We could compile them [ahead-of-time](https://angular.io/guide/aot-compiler) through AOT-compilation.
 We could use [service-workers](https://developer.mozilla.org/en-US/docs/Web/API/Service_Worker_API) to optimize caching.
-And there are plenty of other PWA (progressive web-app) features as well that can increase the quality and overall performane of our Angular applications.
+And there are plenty of other PWA (progressive web-app) features as well that can increase the quality and overall performance of our Angular applications.

 However, there are a still a few problems that these optimizations won't fix:
 - **SEO** (Search engine optimization): At the time of writing SPA's (Single-page-applications) are harder to index by search engines because the content isn't available on load time.
 Therefore the application is likely to fail on several SEO requirements.
-- **Initial page load** could be faster: Since the application still needs to be bootstrapped after the page is loaded, there is an initial waiting time untill the user can use the application.
-This results in a lesser user experience.
+- **Initial page load** could be faster: Since the application still needs to be bootstrapped after the page is loaded, there is an initial waiting time until the user can use the application.
+This results in a bad user experience.

 These two problems can be fixed by [SSR (Server-side rendering)](https://angular.io/guide/universal).
 SSR executes the angular application on the server, that way the server will actually serve the compiled content in a way that search engine crawlers can read it.
 This is really the best of both worlds: The server will render the application on the server, but when the javascript bundle is loaded it will turn into a SPA.
 That way the application is rich and fast at the same time!